lampctl/go-sse/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/lampctl/go-sse.svg)](https://pkg.go.dev/github.com/lampctl/go-sse)
 [![MIT License](https://img.shields.io/badge/license-MIT-9370d8.svg?style=flat)](https://opensource.org/licenses/MIT)

 This package attempts to provide a robust and reliable implementation of [server-sent events](https://html.spec.whatwg.org/multipage/server-sent-events.html#concept-event-stream-reconnection-time).
-One might use this package if they were writing an application that needed to connect to an SSE server endpoint and read events in a continuous stream.
+One might use this package if they were writing an application that needed to connect to an SSE server endpoint and read events in a continuous stream or provide events to a front-end service.

 go-sse requires a minimum of **Go 1.18**.